jaysonhabitan/events-api/README.md

 APP_TOKEN_NAME="events-api-token"
 ```
 #### 2. Run the unit test
-After setting up the .env-testing file we can now run the following command to run the unit test:
+After setting up the .env.testing file we can now run the following command to run the unit test:

 ```sh
 php artisan test --env=testing
 ```

-> Make sure you include the `--env=testing`  flag so that it will use the .env-testing configurations, if not it will use your .env configuration and might wipe out your data.
+> Make sure you include the `--env=testing`  flag so that it will use the .env.testing configurations, if not it will use your .env configuration and might wipe out your data.
 ---

 ## Application models and definitions